ricogutzler/MPI-FKF-ml4ms/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/ricogutzler/MPI-FKF-ml4ms/master)

-studies in data science and machine learning
+Studies in data science and machine learning
+The notebooks are best viewed in the nbviewer, where the images are displayed correctly.

 * (0) [intro on how to do math with Python](https://github.com/ricogutzler/MPIFKF_studygroup/blob/master/0_math-in-pyhton.ipynb)
       ([nbviewer](https://nbviewer.jupyter.org/github/ricogutzler/MPI-FKF-ml4ms/blob/master/0_math-in-pyhton.ipynb))